ZyvernoZyverno

 Providing the ATS platformContract (Art.
 6(1)(b))

 AI screening & candidate assessmentLegitimate interest (Art.
-6(1)(f)) with human oversight
+6(1)(f)) with mandatory human oversight

 8. Data Sharing & Recipients